jhiner/box-demo/README.md

 7. Under `Custom Applications` click Authorize New App.
 8. For the API Key, enter the Client ID of the app you defined above.

+Put the JSON file you downloaded in this directory as `box.json`.

 ## Usage

-Run `node app.js` and it should give you an app token.
+Run `npm install`, then run `node app.js` and it should give you an app token.